Family Eye Care in Fredericksburg & Culpeper, VA

 During your eye exam, your doctor will ask you questions regarding your full medical history, including your eye health.
 You will also be asked to describe any vision problems you may be experiencing.
 Your eye exam will consist of a variety of eye tests to evaluate your eye health.
 You should plan on spending one to two hours at our office.
 Our doctors will determine the right tests for you based on your medical history and needs, so that we have a thorough and accurate evaluation of your eye health.
 Your eye exam may include any of the following tests:

-- Retinoscopy – uses light reflexes from you eye to approximate your glasses or contact lens prescription.
+- Retinoscopy – uses light reflexes from your eye to approximate your glasses or contact lens prescription.
+(Discussed in more detail below.)

 - Cover test – involves covering your eyes one at a time while you focus on a small object at a distance, so that the doctor can observe the movement of the eye.
 This test helps detect strabismus, poor depth perception, and other binocular vision problems.